Find Cheap Health Insurance Quotes in Your Area

 You can apply for Medicaid with your state of residence; however, we suggest applying through the marketplace.
 This way, you’ll also learn if you qualify for an individual marketplace plan based on your income.

-In 37 states that have expanded Medicaid, low income households will qualify for low cost or free medical insurance through Medicaid based solely on income.
-The threshold is 133%-138% of the federal poverty level (FPL) in these states with expanded Medicaid.
-For example, for a family of four living in the lower 48 states could qualify with an income up to $38,295 if they live in a state with expanded Medicaid.
+In the states that have expanded Medicaid, low income households will qualify for low cost or free medical insurance through Medicaid based solely on income.
+The threshold is 138% of the federal poverty level (FPL) in the states with expanded Medicaid.
+For example, a family of four living in the lower 48 states could qualify with an income up to $38,295 if they live in a state with expanded Medicaid.

 Persons in family or household

 Poverty guideline in states with expanded Medicaid

 If you live in a state that has expanded Medicaid but you do not qualify based on the FPL, you still might be eligible according to your income along with other factors such as age, disability or medical condition.
 For example, all states and the District of Columbia provide full Medicaid coverage for women needing care for cervical or breast cancer — the program is available to women with incomes up to 250% of the FPL.

 In the 13 states listed below, you cannot qualify using your income alone.
 You must be eligible based on income combined with other considerations like those mentioned above — age, disability or medical condition.

 - Missouri (expansion approved but not yet enacted)

 - North Carolina

 If you qualify for Medicaid, your state must provide at least these 15 basic benefits.
 Additional coverage may be offered and varies by state.